(Linaria genistifolia spp Dalmatica)

 - Has milky sap.

-- Plant may have dozens of flowering stems so it is a very prolific seeder (up to 500,000 annually).
-Seeds are spread by wind, animals, birds.
+- This plant may have dozens of flowering stems so it is a very prolific seeder (up to 500,000 annually).
+Seeds are spread by wind, animals, and people.

-- Plant spreads by lateral roots as well.
+- It spreads by lateral roots as well.

-- Vertical roots may extend down 6 feet.
+- Vertical roots may extend down 2 meters.

 Habitat & Ecology